cinnData/DataSci/[DS-01E] Example - LendingClub data.md

 **LendingClub** is a financial services company headquartered in San Francisco, California.
 It was the first **peer-to-peer lender** to register its offerings as securities with the Securities and Exchange Commission (SEC) and to offer loan trading on a secondary market.
 At its height, LendingClub was the world's largest peer-to-peer lending platform.
 The company reported that $15.98 billion in loans had been originated through its platform up to December 31, 2015.
 Renaud Laplanche, the company’s founder and CEO, received The Economist Innovation Award in 2014 for the consumer products category.

 LendingClub enabled borrowers to create unsecured personal loans between $1,000 and $40,000.
-The standard loan period was three years.
 Investors were able to search and browse the loan listings on the LendingClub website, selecting loans on which to invest, based on the information supplied about the borrower, amount of loan, loan grade, and loan purpose.
-Those investors made money from the interest on these loans.
-LendingClub made money by charging borrowers an **origination fee** and investors a **service fee**.
-All personal loans offered by LendingClub were fixed **rate loans**.
+Those investors made money from the interest on these loans, while LendingClub made money by charging borrowers an **origination fee** and investors a **service fee**.
+All personal loans offered by LendingClub were **fixed rate** loans.

 Like other peer-to-peer lenders, LendingClub experienced increasing difficulty attracting investors during early 2016.
 This led the firm to increase the interest rate on three occasions during the first months of the year.
 The increase in interest rates and concerns over the impact of the slowing US economy caused a large drop in the LendingClub's share price.